happynear/FaceVerification/dataset/Megaface/ReadMe.md

 1. `align_megaface_from_list.m`: If there is 3-point label, rotate and crop the image according to it.
 Then detect and align face from the cropped image.
 2. `align_megaface_failures.m`: If there is no 3-point label or failed to detect from the cropped image, detect face from the raw image.

-  If the detected face and the given bounding box's IoU is over 30%, align this face.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If the detected face and the given bounding box's IoU is over 30%, align this face.

-  If the IoU is below 30%, use the last two networks of MTCNN to force get the face score and 5 keypoints from the cropped image based on the given bounding box.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  If the IoU is below 30%, use the last two networks of MTCNN to force get the face score and 5 keypoints from the cropped image based on the given bounding box.

-  If the face score is above 0.3, use the detected 5 points to align the face.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  If the face score is above 0.3, use the detected 5 points to align the face.

-  If all methods are failed, directly crop the middle area of a face as the aligned face.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  If all methods are failed, directly crop the middle area of a face as the aligned face.